This post was originally published in March 2023. Updated January 2026 to reflect developments from Google and other search engines.

 Internal linking is super important for your SEO.
 It indicates to Google (and other search engines) which parts of your website are connected and helps to boost the relevancy of specific keywords.

-For example, if I was writing a blog about SEO tips or content strategy, I would link to my SEO content writing web page towards the top of that blog.
+For example, if I was writing a blog about SEO tips or content strategy, I would link to my SEO support hours web page towards the top of that blog.
 In fact, within the first couple of sentences.

 Ideally, you also want to link to other related resources including blogs, case studies, eBooks, and webinars (if you have them.
 No panic if you don’t).